Maine Art Museum Trail Destinations

 ● University of Maine Museum of Art (Bangor)

-All within a day’s drive of each other, the eight museum communities offer comfortable inns and hotels, inviting restaurants, and vibrant cultural attractions ranging from dance festivals and film festivals to historic neighborhoods and lively shops and galleries.
+All within a day’s drive of each other, the museums' communities offer comfortable inns and hotels, inviting restaurants, and vibrant cultural attractions ranging from dance festivals and film festivals to historic neighborhoods and lively shops and galleries.
 And all are within close range of Maine’s pine-covered mountains and bustling coastal villages—the same sights that have inspired generations of Maine artists.

 Mark Bessire, Director of the Portland Museum of Art, says “You look in the gallery, and if you’re from Chicago or Milwaukee or LA, suddenly you go, I know all these artists, I never knew they worked in Maine,” he says.
 He has a valid point.
 Browse the galleries of any museum in Maine, and you’re likely to run into work from some of the masters mentioned above—and those just scratch the surface.